csdms/bmi/paper/paper.md

 For each language,
 links to the GitHub repositories supplying the specification and an example implementation are listed in Table 1 below.
+Detailed instructions for building the language specification and example are given within each repository.

 **Table 1:**
-Repositories containing BMI language specifications and examples.
+*Repositories containing BMI language specifications and examples.
-Prefix the CSDMS GitHub organization (https://github.com/csdms/) to the repository name to obtain the full repository URL.
+Prefix the CSDMS GitHub organization (https://github.com/csdms/) to the repository name to obtain the full repository URL.*

 | Language | Specification | Example implementation |
 | -------- | ------------- | ---------------------- |